marmelab/react-admin/docs/Theming.md

 export default MyAppBar;
 ```

-To use this custom appBar component, pass it to a custom Layout, as explained above:
+To use this custom `AppBar` component, pass it as prop to a custom `Layout`, as explained below:

 ```jsx
 // in src/MyLayout.js